daalgi/data-structures/priority_queue.md

 ## 3. TURNING MIN PQ INTO MAX PQ
 Since elements in a PQ are comparable, they implement some sort of comparable interface, which we can simply **negate** to achieve a Max heap.

-## 4. ACCESSING CHILDS IN A BINARY HEAP
+## 4. ACCESSING CHILDREN IN A BINARY HEAP
 Let `i` be the parent node index (zero based):
 - Left child index: `2i + 1`
 - Right child index: `2i + 2`